garaujodev/garaujodev.github.io/about.md

 title: Gustavo Araujo - About
 permalink: /about/
 layout: page
-excerpt: A Software Developer that loves to learn and share
+excerpt: Who I Am?
+A Software Engineer that loves to learn and share.
+Passionate about coding and problem solving in general
 comments: false
 ---